shilangyu/rust-regex-systemf/DraftPR.md

 - The algorithm is implemented only in the PikeVM and with prefiters off
 - Only look-behinds and no look-aheads

-With the current capture group semantics, no linear time algorithm which would allow for capture groups in look-arounds is known.
+Capture groups outside of look-arounds are supported.
+With the current capture group semantics, no linear time algorithm which would allow for capture groups inside of look-arounds is known.
 However, look-behinds could be implemented in other engines and with prefilters on.
 Look-aheads could also be implemented with additional memory.

 ## How